Tommy Pham Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to pace MLB.
+- The Twins pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.87 team ERA that ranks eighth among all league pitching staffs.
+- The Twins have a 3.86 team ERA that ranks seventh across all league pitching staffs.

-- In his last time out on Saturday against the Kansas City Royals, the righty threw four innings, giving up six earned runs while surrendering 11 hits.
+- In his most recent time out on Sunday against the Kansas City Royals, the right-hander tossed five innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.